New White Paper: The AI-Native Corporate Legal Department Technology Stack. Download Now

 Budget Adoption Rate

 Consistent budget-setting creates feedback loops that can simplify and strengthen many financial decisions.
-In fact, Brightflag research suggests that vendors provide twice as much descriptive context in their invoices when working on budgeted matters.
-So a high rate here is a great sign for the overall health of your legal spend management strategy.
+Brightflag research suggests that vendors provide twice as much descriptive context in their invoices when working on budgeted matters.
+A high rate here is a strong sign for the overall health of your legal spend management strategy.

-The most productive way to frame this data will be to compare individual lawyers and/or practice areas.
+The most productive way to frame this data is to compare individual lawyers and/or practice areas.
 This small dose of peer pressure may be all you need to raise budget adoption rates across the department.
-If not, the report will underscore where more direct conversations and adjustments are required.

 Billing Guideline Compliance Rate